tim-oe/kube/README.md

 - made enviroment variables portable to be used for both deployents
 - used gradle task wrappers for deployments
   - see [scripts](src/gradle)
+- you'll need a dns server to map ingress hostnames

 ### dashboard
 - [repo](https://github.com/kubernetes/dashboard/tree/master)